Fabrice Gautrat: Coaching career

 In February 2022, Gautrat was named a full-time assistant coach for the Chicago Red Stars.
 Gautrat previously served as a part-time assistant coach.
 In January 2023, he was named as an assistant coach for North Carolina Courage.

+Gautrat became the head coach of the Houston Dash in January 2025.

 Personal

-Gautrat is married to United States women's national soccer team player Morgan Brian.
+Gautrat is married to former United States women's national soccer team player Morgan Brian.